danfarh/generative-chatbot/chatbot/README.md

 # Chatbot

-# About The Project
+## About The Project
-  A generation based chatbot
+  A generation based chatbot.

 ## Technologies used in this project:
   - python
   - fastapi
+  - javascript
   - html
   - css